 The Toy & Action Figure Museum

-There is something for everyone at the Toy and Action Figure Museum.
+There is something for everyone at this museum.
 Seniors and historians enjoy the heartfelt tribute to World War II veterans, an exhibit filled with 12-inch G.I.
 Joes in life-like representations of various campaigns.
 Everyone is wowed by the "Collector's Bedroom," where literally thousands of action figures fill every inch and are said to come alive each night.

 Adults (55 & older), those with valid military ID and groups over 10 people: $4 plus tax.
 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.